privacyguides/privacyguides.org/docs/passwords.en.md

 Psono provides extensive documentation for their product.
 The web-client for Psono can be self-hosted; alternatively, you can choose the full Community Edition or the Enterprise Edition with additional features.

+### Criteria

+**Please note we are not affiliated with any of the projects we recommend.** In addition to [our standard criteria](about/criteria.md), we have developed a clear set of requirements to allow us to provide objective recommendations.
+We suggest you familiarize yourself with this list before choosing to use a project, and conduct your own research to ensure it's the right choice for you.

+!!! example "This section is new"

+    We are working on establishing defined criteria for every section of our site, and this may be subject to change.
+If you have any questions about our criteria, please [ask on our forum](https://discuss.privacyguides.net/latest) and don't assume we didn't consider something when making our recommendations if it is not listed here.
+There are many factors considered and discussed when we recommend a project, and documenting every single one is a work-in-progress.

+#### Minimum Requirements

+- Must utilize strong, standards-based/modern E2EE.
+- Must have thoroughly documented encryption and security practices.
+- Must have a published audit from a reputable, independent third-party.
+- All non-essential telemetry must be optional.
+- Must not collect more PII than is necessary for billing purposes.

+#### Best-Case

+Our best-case criteria represents what we would like to see from the perfect project in this category.
+Our recommendations may not include any or all of this functionality, but those which do may rank higher than others on this page.

+- Telemetry should be opt-in (disabled by default) or not collected at all.
+- Should be open-source and reasonably self-hostable.

 ## Local Storage

 These options allow you to manage an encrypted password database locally.